RakeshKumar045/RakeshKumar045/README.md

 - 💬 Ask me about Python, Java, SQL, Data Science, AI,Big Data, Devops.
 - 📫 How to reach me: https://www.linkedin.com/in/rakesh-kumar-gupta-52b77ab4/
 - 😄 Pronouns: ...
-- ⚡ Fun fact: I would like to do Cooking, Exercise, Help Someone and social work in free time.
+- ⚡ Fun fact: I would like to do Cooking, Exercise, Help Someone, Learn New Skills and social work in free time.
 -->